-We need to be clear about why these new linked models are different.
-Model diversity is good, but it is also valuable to understand why models are different.
-Humans dimension models can produce inputs for existing Earth system models (including feedbacks) or reproduce a known human system process (e.g. agricultural intensification, demographic transition, evolution of technology, urbanization).
-But, we need to have clear goals concerning integration of human dimension processes in ESMs.
-A big advantage of models, however, is that they force people to work together and confront one another's ideas, processes, capabilities, etc. Models are often built as part of a large, governmental or corporate infrastructure.
-There are benefits to developing a single community model because people contribute to this collectively and are supported by the community.
-But this assumes that the utility of the modeling process is to produce a tool that will be used by everyone.
-Conversely, a new community could be an umbrella for coordinating a range of different human models.
-So, we need to ask ourselves whether the purpose of developing new models is to converge the science or diverge the science.
+We recognize that efforts to integrate human systems and biophysical models will require people from diverse disciplines to confront one another's ideas, processes, capabilities, and epistemologies.
+There are benefits to developing a single HESM modeling community, mainly because people contribute to it collectively and the community is self-sustaining and supportive.
+However, this assumes that the utility of the modeling process is to produce a tool that will be used by everyone.
+Conversely, a new community could be an umbrella for coordinating a range of different human systems models.
+Therefore, we need to ask ourselves whether the purpose of developing new, coupled human-natural systems models is to converge the science or diverge the science.

-Comment [MOU1]: I don't see how this differs from group 3.
-Was this the topic the group was supposed to discuss?
-2. Land and water issues (Chair, Barton): Modeling human dimensions of dynamics in Earth's land and water systems potentially engages all critical zone systems except the atmosphere.
+B. Land and Water Issues.
+Modeling the human dimensions of Earth's land and water systems potentially engages all critical zone systems except the atmosphere.
 Hence, this group tried to identify a more tractable scope for a near-term science plan.
 Initially, we focused on examples of land and water dynamics that could benefit most from coupling biophysical and human systems models.
-But, because humans now have such a significant impact on terrestrial and aquatic systems, realistically modeling very many of these systems requires consideration of the human component (see Figure 1).
+But, because humans have significantly impacted terrestrial and aquatic systems, realistically modeling many of these systems requires consideration of the human component..

 We therefore selected three land/water subsystems related to important issues of human well-being in the near-term future: agricultural land-use for food security, access to surface fresh water, and the growth of urban systems.
 We recognize that many other dimensions of land and water systems than these could be better understood through coupling models of human and earth systems.
 Nonetheless, these three domains of social-natural dynamics and their broader consequences encompass much of the range of issues that could be addressed through better modeling efforts and could serve as initial proof of concept to justify subsequent expansion of modeling.
 Moreover, there are important interaction dynamics between each of these three subsystems.

-For example, access to surface fresh water for irrigation has significant impacts on the kinds of agricultural land use practiced, and its ability to produce adequate food, especially in arid and semi-arid climate zones which are forecast to grow in extent over the next century.
+For example, access to surface fresh water for irrigation has significant impacts on the kinds of agricultural land use practiced and its ability to produce adequate food, especially in arid and semi-arid climate zones that are forecast to grow in extent over the next century.
 Conversely, agricultural land use has significant impacts on surface water availability, with irrigation reducing flows in rivers and streams and agricultural runoff affecting both sediment load and water quality.
 At the same time, rapidly urbanizing regions create increased demand on fresh water sources.
 Many of the world's largest urban areas are located on deltas at the mouths of major rivers.
 Urban land use is increasing rates of subsidence in deltas, agriculture can increase sediment load that increases the rate of delta formation, and damming of large rivers - to provide more secure water availability for farming and for urban use - reduces river flows and decreases the rate of delta formation.
 In these complex systems, the interplay between agriculture, water management, and urbanism will have significant impacts on a large fraction of the Earth's population in the coming years.